Deploy information protection for data privacy regulations with Microsoft 365

 If you are already familiar with your data privacy obligations and are executing against an existing plan, you may want to focus on the Prevent, Protect, Retain, and Investigate guidance.

 Following this guidance will not necessarily make you compliant with any data privacy regulation, especially considering the number of steps required that are outside the context of the features.
 You are responsible for ensuring your compliance and to consult your legal and compliance teams or to seek guidance and advice from third parties that specialize in compliance.

 Plan: Assess data privacy risks and identify sensitive items

 Assessing data privacy regulations and risks that your organization is subject to is a key first step to take before starting to implement improvements, including configuring capabilities in Microsoft 365.
 This work can include an overall readiness assessment or identification of particular sensitive information types that are subject to regulatory controls your organization needs to comply with.

 For more information, see Assess data privacy risks and identify sensitive items.

 Track: Run risk assessments and check your compliance score

-Compliance Manager, available in the Microsoft 365 compliance center, provides you with a built-in ability to track and manage improvement actions overall as well as those related to multiple data privacy regulations that apply to you.
+Compliance Manager, available in the Microsoft Purview compliance portal, provides you with a built-in ability to track and manage improvement actions overall as well as those related to multiple data privacy regulations that apply to you.